dxw/playbook/playbook.md

 #### Triage

 We all have limited time.
 We try to spend it wisely.
-All other things being equal, it is better to spend spend half an hour solving each of four tickets than to spend two hours on one issue.
+All other things being equal, it is better to spend half an hour solving each of four tickets than to spend two hours on one issue.

 #### Procrastinating

 We don't procrastinate about dealing with difficult tickets.
-Most of our SLA breaches happen when a a complex ticket arrives and is assigned to a busy person.
+Most of our SLA breaches happen when a complex ticket arrives and is assigned to a busy person.
 In this situation, it's only natural that we prefer to do other work first.
 But it is vital that we don't let the hard tickets gather dust while we crack through the easy ones, so we try to be mindful of this bias.

 #### Priority